A Closer Look at Contributors to Stress for Latinos

 A recent survey conducted by RWJF, NPR, and the Harvard School of Public Health focused our attention on the burdens that stress poses for Americans.
 We want to focus our attention in this blog post on factors that may be leading to stress among the Latino population.
 Although the experience of stress is very common, the experience and burden of stress is not uniform across people in the United States.

 One of the main findings that emerged from the recent RWJF/NPR/Harvard survey was the strong role of health problems in stress in the United States, with 27 percent of respondents noting that illness or disease was a major source of stress over the past year.
 In addition to the direct impact of being sick, the financial burdens associated with needing medical care can generate a lot of stress.
 We have found support for this finding in some of our own work at the UNM RWJF Center for Health Policy.
-For example, a recent survey we helped produce found that 28 percent of Latino adults indicated that because of medical bills, they have been unable to pay for basic necessities like food, housing, or heat, with 40 percent indicating they have had trouble paying their other bills.
+For example, a survey we helped produce found that 28 percent of Latino adults indicated that because of medical bills, they have been unable to pay for basic necessities like food, housing, or heat, with 40 percent indicating they have had trouble paying their other bills.
 The financial stress associated with illness can have a devastating impact on Latinos.

 Latinos in the United States also face unique stressors from other Americans due to their language use, nativity, and experiences with discrimination.
 Being followed in a store, being denied employment or housing, and being told that you do not speak English well can all lead to stress for Latinos.